 Financial Support and Award Period

-Awards will be for up to US$100,000 (direct costs only) for a period up to one year.
+Awards will be for up to $100,000 USD (direct costs only) for a period up to one year.

 A brief progress report is due six months after receiving funding.
 Completion of the Planning Grant is expected to culminate in a mature full-scale application submitted for external funding within six months, or on the first grant cycle for the targeted funding agency, if beyond six months.
 A final progress report should include a copy of the application for external funding.